intake/intake/docs/source/gui.rst

 .. image:: _static/images/gui_builtin.png

-New instances of the GUI are also available by instantiating ``intake.GUI``, where you can specify a list of catalogs to initially include.
+New instances of the GUI are also available by instantiating ``intake.interface.gui.GUI``, where you can specify a list of catalogs to initially include.

 The GUI contains three main areas: